ChocZeChoc/Recipe/pages/Recipe.md

 					- 1 cup shallots
 					- coriander root
 			- [[Instruction]]
-				- Roast Dried chilies and chili flakes (and shallots) in oil & salt until fragrant or golden. (separate frying shallots and chilies for )
+				- Roast Dried chilies and chili flakes (and shallots) in oil & salt until fragrant or golden. (separate frying shallots and chilies for the most control)
-				- Blend both chilies, and tomatoes and pickled garlic until fully combined.
+				- Blend both chilies, and tomatoes and pickled garlic until fully combined. (coriander root )
 				- Put in all the sugars into a pan/pot Medium-High to high heat, add in the blended mixture, tamarind paste, and some water.
 Stir and mix until thicken.
 	- [[Misc]]
 		- [[pickled garlic]]